Cinema of Finland: 2001-present

 Experimental film M (2018) by Anna Eriksson which detailed the last days of film legend Marilyn Monroe, was screened at the Venice International Film Critics' Week section at the 75th Venice Film Festival.

 Produced on a budget of 17 million euros, Iron Sky: The Coming Race (2019) is the most expensive Finnish live-action picture ever made.
 However, the sequel to the 2012 film Iron Sky failed to live up to expectations and was a box-office bomb.

 Dogs Don't Wear Pants starring Krista Kosonen was screened at the Director's Fortnight section at the 2019 Cannes Film Festival.

 Black comedy about a disabled man, The Blind Man Who Didn’t Want to See Titanic, received an audience award at the 2021 Venice Film Festival.

 Finnish-Russian co-production Compartment No. 6 won the Grand Prix at the 2021 Cannes Film Festival.
 Another notable Finnish-Russian film, dystopia Quarantine by film director and musician Diana Ringo, was released the same year.

 Dystopia film W (2022) by Anna Eriksson was selected for the 2022 Locarno Film Festival.
 Other Finnish films which were selected for the festival were documentary Ruthless Times – Songs of Care by Susanna Helke and Sihja, the Rebel Fairy by Marja Pyykkö.
+The period between 2022–2023 has been a significant period for Finnish cinema in terms of achieving new international breakthroughs, as the horror film Hatching, directed by Hanna Bergholm, and the action film Sisu, directed by Jalmari Helander, have received enormous praise around the world.

 Internationally known Finnish actors and actresses include Jasper Pääkkönen, Peter Franzén, Laura Birn, Irina Björklund, Samuli Edelmann, Krista Kosonen, Kati Outinen, Ville Virtanen, Martti Suosalo and Joonas Suotamo.